Is There an Optimal Enzyme Dose for Human Islet Isolation?

 Doug O’Gorman

-The title of the upcoming webinar came from a question asked by an attendee of VitaCyte’s last webinar, in which Bala reviewed his method to improve islet recovery from young donors: “Is there an optimal enzyme dose for human islet isolation?”
-I have assembled a panel of experts listed above to discuss the rationale for setting the dose of collagenase-protease enzyme mixtures used for human islet isolation.
+The title of the upcoming webinar came from a question asked by an attendee at the last webinar, in which Appakalia Balamurugan reviewed his method to improve islet recovery from young donors: “Is there an optimal enzyme dose for human islet isolation?”
+To broaden this discussion, Bob recruited Mike Green (VitaCyte) and Doug O’Gorman (University of Alberta, Edmonton), who were responsible for setting the dose of VitaCyte recombinant rCollagenase HI product and for performing numerous isolations to validate its performance, respectively.

 Meet the Presenters